SakariPirnes/helixtiltrot/README.md

 # HelixTiltRot

-CaLculate axis, tilt angle, rotation angle and kink angle of helical structures, such as alpha-helix and beta-strand
+Calculate axis, tilt angle, rotation angle and kink angle of helical structures, such as alpha-helix and beta-strand

 ## Install